Flogau44/C7-Beauty-salon/README.md

 php bin/console doctrine:fixtures:load
 ```

-Now you can check your phpmyadmin, you should have all the data in beautysales database.
+Now you can check your phpmyadmin, you should have all the data in beauty_salon database.

 ## Create JWT for authentication: